NicholasHeilman/FeedBack_App/ReadThis.md

 *** Description ***

-This is a FeedBack app that walks the user through the process
+This is an interactive FeedBack app that walks the user through the process of leaving a review

 *** Built With ***